DakotaNelson/blog/README.md

 1. `cd /path/to/blog`
 2. `jekyll serve -w`

+---
+**To get set up to contribute:**
+1. Add yourself to the authors list in `_config.yml`.
+2. Add yourself to the about page - `about.md`.
+3. Write an article or three.
+Enjoy!

+---
 ###License

 The following directories and their contents are Copyright the respective author of each post and photo.
 You may not reuse anything therein without that author's permission: